AbtinMogharabin/MakeMe-BNN/README.md

    - **Usage**: Used as an out-of-distribution dataset in experiments with models trained on ImageNet.
    - **Dimension**: Typically processed to fit the input size (224x224 pixels) requirements of the ImageNet model.
    - **Data Split**: Consists of 5,640 images categorized into 47 categories.
    - **Results**: Employed as an OOD dataset for ImageNet-trained models.
-Performance details specific to DTD were not detailed in the paper.
+Performance details specific to DTD needed to be more detailed in the paper.
    - **Repository**: [Cimpoi, M., Maji, S., Kokkinos, I., Mohamed, S., & Vedaldi, A. Describing textures in the wild.
 In Proceedings of the CVPR.
 2014](https://www.robots.ox.ac.uk/~vgg/data/dtd/)

 <div align="center">
     <img src="https://github.com/AbtinMogharabin/MakeMe-BNN/assets/87785000/7bff9c55-5124-448a-ba62-2b90554dbd3d" alt="DTD" width="1200" height="200">
-    <p>Figure 7: This image represents the DTD dataset</p>
+    <p id="DTD">Figure 7: This image represents the DTD dataset</p>
 </div>

 *The paper also provides details on the fast computation of the models compared to other uncertainty-based models.
 The training time for CIFAR-10 and CIFAR-100 datasets on ResNet-50 and WideResNet-28x10 backbones was 12 hours in total on a single RTX 3090.*